 College is expensive.
 We all know it.
 Parents and students alike think a lot about college finances.
 Some parents and students need to work harder than others on making a college education possible.
 There is a lot of thought given to, and a lot written about, how to finance a college education.
 Parents and students work to understand the right choice of college, financial aid packages, scholarships, FAFSA forms, work-study jobs, grants, and loans.
 But beyond these big financial concerns come the smaller day-to-day decisions that students make to help make ends meet as they navigate their way through college.

-We’ve collected here some posts that might be helpful as you talk to your college student about how he can make every penny count.
-You talk with your student about some of these topics before she heads to college, and again after she’s been there a few weeks and has a better idea of the college lifestyle.
+We’ve collected here some posts that might be helpful as you talk to your college student about how they can make every penny count.
+You talk with your student about some of these topics before they head to college, and again after they’ve been there a few weeks and have a better idea of the college lifestyle.
 A review after the first year might also be a good idea.
 Staying alert to college costs – both big and small – will help everyone feel more in control.